TomMakesThings/Magic-19/README.md

 <img src="https://github.com/TomMakesThings/Magic-19/blob/assets/Images/Hexagon.png" width=350>

+## Simulated Annealing
+Simulated annealing is a iterative, heuristic method for solving optimisation problems.
+Within each iteration, a random swap between two neighbouring states is proposed.
+If this swap improves the solution through lowering the system's energy E, it is always accepted.
+Otherwise, it may still make the change with probability less than 1.
+This probability is determined by the temperature of the system T. At the beginning, T is initialised as a high value.
+It then decreases over iterations via an annealing schedule, evenutally reaching zero.
+This has the effect that at the start, the algorithm explore the search place.
+As time progresses, the system converging to a minimum energy state.

-## Solving the Puzzle
+## Solving the Puzzle through Simulated Annealing

+To represent the magic 19 puzzle, all points can be assigned a letter A - S. Each of the 12 edges consisting of three points is encoded in a binary matrix.
+Simulated annealing algorithm can be repeatedly run until a solution is found, i.e. when the energy / score reaches zero.

 <img src="https://github.com/TomMakesThings/Magic-19/blob/assets/Images/Hexagon-Alphabet.png" width=350>

-For representing the magic 19 puzzle, all points are assigned a letter A - S Each of the 12 edges consisting of three points is encoded in a binary matrix.
-Us- ing function solveMagic19, the simulated annealing algorithm is repeatedly run until a solution is found, i.e. when the energy / score reaches zero.
 To initialize simulated annealing, points A - S are randomly assigned a unique value between 1 - 19.
 The score of this initial tour is calculated by the energy func- tion, calculateScore.
 This returns the squared sum of the dierence between the total